Customer Sales Representatives: Monday – Friday 7:30AM – 5:00PM Tel: 800.394.1993

 DW Distribution Inc, established in 1955, is a family owned and operated two-step wholesale distributor of Building Materials and Millwork Products serving Texas, Oklahoma, Arkansas, Louisiana, and New Mexico markets.

 Our Millwork Distribution Center is located in DeSoto, Texas.
 From this 425,000 square foot campus we stock an industry leading array of millwork products and manufacturer door units.
-Our millwork product offering includes: a vast offering of traditional and decorative Mouldings, several designs, types and species of Doors, Jambs and Frames, Glass, Sills, Hinges, PVC Trim and Decking and Fiberglass and Wood Columns along with a rich offering of complementary Millwork Products.
+Our millwork product offering includes: a vast offering of traditional and decorative Mouldings, several designs, types and species of Doors, Jambs and Frames, Glass, Sills, Hinges, and Fiberglass and Wood Columns along with a rich offering of complementary Millwork Products.

-Our Building Material Branches are located in DeSoto, Round Rock and Greenville, Texas.
+Our Building Material Branches are located in DeSoto and Round Rock, Texas.
 Our building material offering includes: Roofing and Roofing Accessories, Siding, Dimension Lumbers, Studs, Plywood, Specialty Lumber, Engineered Wood Products, Sheathing, Insulation, Housewrap and an array of complementary Building Materials.

 DW has provided dealer advantage with quick decisions, flexibility and easy access to our team.
 We believe “Excellent customer service is the ability of an organization to consistently exceed their customer’s expectation”.
 With our talented team, extensive inventory and as a logistics leader, we do just that everyday.

 We recognize most people do business with people and organizations they like.
 DW’s organization reflects the fine characteristics of the three generations of men whom have led it.

 Vernon Potter and J.R.
 “Bob” Byford co-founded Dallas Wholesale Builders Supply Inc. in 1955.
 Working hard to support his young family Vernon recognized the building industry was a whole lot more about people than products.
 It is Vernon’s vision and ability to be flexible despite some hard times that has allowed DW to succeed.
 Vernon, now retired, holds the very much deserved title of Chairman Emeritus.